i18next/react-i18next-gitbook/guides/quick-start.md

 ### Using the hook

-Using the hook in functional components is one of the options you got.
+Using the hook in functional components is one of the options you have.

 The `t` function is the main function in i18next to translate content.
 Read the [documentation](https://www.i18next.com/translation-function/essentials) for all the options.